The Locker Key

 ~ 5 ~

-The two thugs who killed Terry Marlow are actually brothers, Calvin and Eldon Dupree, imported from Louisiana.
+The two thugs who killed Terry Marlow were actually brothers, Calvin and Eldon Dupree, imported from Louisiana.
 They tracked Terry Marlowe from New York to Toronto, and they were tasked with getting the hardware Marlowe had with him and getting rid of him with no witnesses.
 But Marlow didn’t have the hardware, and unbeknownst to them at the time, they did have a witness to Terry Marlowe’s murder in the person of Jake Morrison.

 “Yeah, I remember the dude.
-Came in got a latte and sat over in the corner like he was waiting for something.
+Came in got a latte and sat over in the corner like he was waiting for someone.
 Then this other dude comes in and gives me ten bucks to pass the first dude a note.
 I didn’t look at the note, but he did, then he tore it up into small pieces and put it in his coffee.
 Then he split by the back door.
 Never saw him after that.”

 “Yeah, he comes in regularly.
 I remember because I recognized him.
 He’s got a column in the Sunday Sun...It’s called The Couch Potato…ummm Couch Potato Chronicles.
 Yeah.”